Eli T.: Early career

-Eli T. also made his theatre-stage debut in Singapore's hit summer play, "Beauty Kings".
+Eli T. also made his theatre-stage debut in Singapore's hit summer play, Beauty Kings.
 Written by veteran entertainer Dick Lee, Eli was cast as the "himbo" part-time model, "Don", Eli T. played the role throughout the 15-show run.
 Eli T. was also cast for an episode in the second season of hit TV-series "Point of Entry".
 The show is filmed and broadcast by Singapore's television station, Mediacorp.

 Music career

-Eli T. worked and produced tracks for Disney (Asian-version remix of High School Musical's theme song "Breaking Free"), Wang Lee Hom (multi-platinum-selling Taiwan artiste), Will Pan (Multi-platinum-selling Taiwan artiste) and The Gorillaz (unreleased EMI remix of their smash hit "Feel Good Inc.").
-Attempting to explore how music could be used for Education, Eli left the label and started his production company Zai Studios.
+Eli T. worked in EMI and produced tracks for Disney, Wang Lee Hom, Will Pan and The Gorillaz.
+Attempting to explore how music could be used for Education, Eli left the label and started his production company Zai Studios in 2007.
 And in late 2009, Eli had his first major hit song.

-Revolt

-Eli T. finally decided to launch his debut album, Revolt, on 11 March 2012 in conjunction with the Mosaic Music Festival, and has since performed for the closing show at both Men's Fashion Week Asia and The Singapore Arts Festival.

-'Revolt' has garnered Eli T. 2 nominations (Best Solo Artist and Best Singer / Songwriter) in Hollywood's Artists in Music Awards 2012, 1 nomination (Best Electronic Artist) at the Ontario New Music Awards 2012 (Ontario, CA) and 1 nomination (Best Electronic Artist) at the Toronto Independent Music Awards 2012 (Ontario, CA), along with critical acclaim from industry experts the world over.
+Eli T. launched his debut album, Revolt, on 11 March 2012 in conjunction with the Mosaic Music Festival, and has since performed for the closing show at both Men's Fashion Week Asia and The Singapore Arts Festival.
+For Revolt, Eli T. was nominated for Best Singer/Songwriter and Best Solo Artist at the Artists in Music Awards 2012 held at Hollywood.
+He was also nominated for Best Electronic Artiste at the Ontario New Music Awards 2012 and one award for Best Electronic Artist at the Toronto Independent Music Awards 2012.

 The album 'Revolt', led to The Revolt Tour, which was mainly planned around the international festivals that Eli T. had been invited to perform at.
 The tour will be making stops in Singapore, New Zealand, Canada and the United States of America over the year 2012.

+In 2012, Eli T. launched the label, Assassins Records.